Cosmetic Dentistry

 Teeth Whitening

-There are different methods to whiten the color of your teeth, but at Meza Dental Care, we prefer to use the chairside light whitening system since it´s used for fast, medical-grade whitening of strongly discolored teeth.
+There are different methods to whiten the color of your teeth, but at Meza Dental Care, we prefer to use the chairside light whitening system since it is used for fast, medical-grade whitening of strongly discolored teeth.
 Medical tooth whitening can also be used as an alternative and more conservative treatment for cosmetic improvement.

 Types of teeth whitening: